Strategic Procurement Unit

 There are three main methods for inviting tenders:

-- Open Procedure - you advertise the contract on the Devon Procurement Portal website and in the Official Journal (OJEU) if appropriate.
+- Open Procedure - you advertise the contract on the Supplying the Southwest Portal website and in the Official Journal (OJEU) if appropriate.
 Everyone who replies to that advert must be sent a set of tender documents.

-- Restricted Procedure - you advertise the contract on the Devon Procurement Portal website and in the Official Journal if appropriate.
+- Restricted Procedure - you advertise the contract on the Supplying the Southwest Portal website and in the Official Journal if appropriate.
 This invites companies to apply to be placed on a tender list.
 A shortlist is drawn up and tenders are issued to the selected companies.
 The tenders are assessed and the contract is awarded.

 - Negotiated Procedure - in exceptional circumstances it is possible to enter into direct negotiation with suppliers.
 This should not be undertaken without the agreement of the Head of Strategic Procurement.
 Negotiations will be entered following the receipt of tender documents in accordance with an Open/Restricted procedure.